alburycatalina/Personal-Research-Website/README.md

 # Building a Personal Research Website with Github and Hugo
 This repository contains a tutorial for making a personal research website with Github and Hugo.
-Hugo is a framwork that provides static website themes.
-A static website hosts stable content that doesn't change unless you update it.
+Hugo is a framwork that provides static [^1] website themes.

+[^1]: Static websites host stable content that doesn't change unless you update it.

 ## Acknowledgements:
 This repository was adapted from [Hansen Johnson's Hugo Demo repo](https://github.com/hansenjohnson/hugo-demo) with supplementation from  [4BES.NL](https://4bes.nl/2021/08/29/create-a-website-with-hugo-and-github-pages/).